ingonyama-zk/developer-docs/docs/icicle/primitives/ntt.md

 4. **Recombination and Reordering:**
    After applying the appropriate butterfly operations across all decomposition levels, the Mixed Radix algorithm recombines the results into a single output sequence.
 Due to the varied sizes of the sub-transforms, a more complex reordering process may be required compared to Radix-2.
 This involves digit-reversal permutations to ensure that the final output sequence is correctly ordered.

+### When algorithm should I choose ?

+Radix 2 is faster for small NTTs.
+A small NTT would be around logN = 16 and batch size 1.
+Its also more suited for inputs which are power of 2 (e.g., 256, 512, 1024).
+Radix 2 wont necessarily preform better for smaller `logn` with larger batches.

+Mixed radix on the other hand better for larger NTTs with larger input sizes which are not necessarily power of 2.

+Performance really depends on logn size, batch size, ordering, inverse, coset, coeff-field and which GPU you are using.

+For this reason we implemented our [hubristic auto-selection](https://github.com/ingonyama-zk/icicle/blob/774250926c00ffe84548bc7dd97aea5227afed7e/icicle/appUtils/ntt/ntt.cu#L474) which should choose the most efficient algorithm in most cases.

+We still recommend you benchmark for your specific use case if you think a different configuration would yield better results.